Maintaining An Effective Board

-As stated in the 2021 Governance Statement, the Board undertook an evaluation of its effectiveness in 2019 which was supervised by the Nomination Committee with the assistance of the Company Secretary.
+As stated in the 2021 Governance Statement, the Board undertook an evaluation of its effectiveness in 2021 which was supervised by the Company Secretary.
 The approach taken was to issue a questionnaire, covering topics including Board composition and governance, Board operations, strategy, stakeholder relations and the performance of individual Directors and Board Committees.
 This was followed by a discussion with the Board and individual conversations with the Chair.
 The Chair concluded that the Board operates effectively and its structures and procedures are appropriate for the current situation of the Group.
 The Board plans to conduct the next review into its effectiveness in the second half of 2023.
 The results of this review will be presented in the Group’s financial statements for the financial year to 31 December 2023.

 The Group has implemented policies on internal control and corporate governance.
 These have been prepared in order to ensure that:

 - proper business records are maintained and reported on, which might reasonably affect the conduct of the business;

 - monitoring procedures for the performance of the Group are presented to the Board at regular intervals;